Charlotte Pritt

 Charlotte Jean Pritt (born January 2, 1949) is an American educator, businesswoman, and politician in the U.S. state of West Virginia.
-From 1984 to 1988, she served in the West Virginia House of Delegates, representing Kanawha County.
-From 1988 to 1992, she served in the West Virginia State Senate.
-She ran unsuccessfully for West Virginia governor in 1992, 1996 and 2016 and for West Virginia Secretary of State in 2000.
+From 1984 to 1988, she represented Kanawha County in the West Virginia House of Delegates, before serving in the West Virginia State Senate from 1988 to 1992.

+Pritt ran unsuccessfully for Governor of West Virginia in 1992, 1996, and 2016 and for West Virginia Secretary of State in 2000.
+She faced future U.S. Senator Joe Manchin in two of these races, beating him in the 1996 Democratic primary and losing to him in the 2000 primary.

 Career

 Prior to entering politics, Pritt, the daughter of a coal miner, worked as a high school English teacher and a college professor.
 During the span of her educational career, she served as director of communications at Kanawha County Schools and director of the West Virginia Writing Project at the West Virginia College of Graduate Studies.
 She had also served as an independent marketer and president of the Charleston office for SteelOaks/Acorn Investments and formerly owned Pritt Associates.

 When elected to the West Virginia State Legislature, she directed two federal education grants and the National Writing Program in West Virginia.